-- the convening of an independent panel to consider any potential dismissals that are based upon illegality or SOSR (please refer to section 6.3 for further information). - 38.5.2 The University, in consultation with the member of staff, will take reasonable steps to consider a range of options including (for example) redeployment, amendment to duties and unpaid leave, before an illegality/SOSR dismissal is considered, where appropriate. - 38.5.3 At each formal stage in the procedure the member of staff will be advised of the nature of the circumstances or complaint against him/her and will be given the opportunity to state his/her case before any decision is made. - At each stage of the procedure the member of staff will be advised of his/her right to be accompanied by a trade union representative (TU rep) or work colleague. - The member of staff will be advised of his/her right to appeal against the decision made (for further information please refer to Ordinance 43: Appeals). - Where requested, a member of staff may be represented by a responsible friend or relative in addition to a trade union representative (TU rep) or work colleague.
-The responsible friend or relative may appear instead of the member of staff where this is deemed appropriate, and provided it is approved by the Director of Human Resources & Organisational Development prior to any meeting/hearing. - 38.5.7 In some instances it may be appropriate for the member of staff to be suspended (with pay) from duties whilst an investigation is conducted.
-For further information please refer to Ordinance 42: Suspension. - 38.5.8 No formal action will be taken against a trade union branch officer or recognised representative until the circumstances of the case have been discussed with a senior trade union officer or the full-time official of the trade union.
-A trade union officer may be suspended in accordance with Ordinance 42. - Where a member of staff is persistently unable or unwilling to attend a meeting without good cause the panel will make a decision on the evidence available. - 38.5.10 In specific circumstances, where the member of staff is absent from their employment, the member of staff will not be dismissed where there is evidence to suggest that a full return to their role is likely to be made within a reasonable timeframe and where the nature of the complaint does not seriously damage the future reputation of the University.
-Timeframes will be determined on a case by case basis and will take into account the evidence available and the operational requirements of the University.
+- 38.5.3 The disciplinary procedure has three formal stages: a written warning, a final written warning and dismissal, including an appeal at each stage.
+Sanctions given will not necessarily be cumulative and, depending on the severity of the case, a panel may give a final written warning or dismiss a member of staff, without a previous warning being given. - 38.5.4 At each formal stage in the procedure the member of staff will be advised of the nature of the complaint against him/her and will be given the opportunity to state his/her case before any decision is made. - 38.5.5 At each stage of the procedure the member of staff will be advised of his/her right to be accompanied by a trade union (TU) representative or work colleague. - 38.5.6 At each stage of the procedure the member of staff will be advised of his/her right to appeal against the decision made (For further information please refer to Ordinance 44: Appeals). - 38.5.7 The procedure may be entered into at any stage if the alleged failure to achieve required standards is of such a serious nature that it warrants such action. - 38.5.8 No member of staff will be dismissed for a first breach of discipline except in the case of gross misconduct (see section 6), when the consequence may be dismissal without notice or payment in lieu of notice. - 38.5.9 In cases of alleged gross or serious misconduct the member of staff may be suspended (with pay) from duties whilst an investigation is conducted.
+For further information please refer to Ordinance 43: Suspension. - 38.5.10 No formal disciplinary action will be taken against a trade union branch officer or recognised representative until the circumstances of the case have been discussed with a senior trade union officer or the full-time official of the trade union.
+A trade union officer may be suspended in accordance with Ordinance 43. - 38.5.11 Where a member of staff is persistently unable or unwilling to attend a disciplinary meeting without good cause the University will make a decision on the evidence available. - 38.5.12 Additional Support - 38.5.12.1 If the member of staff is unable to fully participate in the process without additional support (for example to assist with a medical condition), the University will seek to provide such support wherever it is reasonable and practicable to do so. - 38.5.12.2 If the member of staff's command of the English language is considered insufficient to allow them to fully participate in the process, the University will work with the individual to obtain a translator to support him/her during the process where it is reasonable and practicable to do so. - 38.5.12.3 It is the responsibility of the member of staff to request such support from a member of the Human Resources (HR) department or their line manager.